 Odds & Ends

 On Aug.
 19, 1983, Blues sent the rights to defensemen Gord Donnelly and Claude Julien to the Nordiques as compensation for their signing of Jacques Demers as their new head coach just two days earlier.
 Donnelly played 213 games for the Nordiques over the next season.
-Julien appeared in the 14 games of his NHL career in Quebec but went on to a much more successful coaching career.
+Julien played all 14 games of his NHL career in Quebec before going on to a much more successful coaching career.

-The Stars signed free agent goaltender Arturs Irbe on Aug.
-19, 1996, after he spent the previous five seasons with the San Jose Sharks.
+The Stars signed free-agent goaltender Arturs Irbe on Aug.
+19, 1996, after spending the previous five seasons with the San Jose Sharks.
 He went 17-12-3 in his only season in Dallas, posting a .893 SV% and 2.69 GAA.
-He signed with the Vancouver Canucks the following summer before he had a successful six-season run the Carolina Hurricanes.
+He signed with the Vancouver Canucks the following summer before a successful six-season run with the Carolina Hurricanes.

 Happy Birthday to You

-A total of 16 players born on Aug.
+A total of 17 players born on Aug.
 19 have skated at least one game in the NHL.
 The first was Bobby Rowe, born on this date in 1885.
 He scored one goal in four games for the Boston Bruins during the 1924-25 season.
-The most recent was Joey Daccord, born on Aug.
-19, 1996, who has played in one for the Ottawa Senators.
+The most recent was Los Angeles Kings prospect Quinton Byfield, who was on Aug.
+19, 2002.

-Taylor Pyatt, who is celebrating his 39th birthday today, played in the most games of this group.
-He suited for 859 contests, over 13 seasons, with the New York Islanders, Sabres, Canucks, Phoenix Coyotes, Rangers and Pittsburgh Penguins.
+Taylor Pyatt, who is celebrating his 40th birthday today, played the most games of this group.
+He suited up for 859 contests over 13 seasons, with the New York Islanders, Sabres, Canucks, Phoenix Coyotes, Rangers, and Pittsburgh Penguins.

 Greg Boysen has been writing about the Chicago Blackhawks since 2010 and has been a site manager for both FanSided and SB Nation.
 He has been published in The Hockey News and was fully credentialed for the 2013 Stanley Cup Final.
 Among his various roles with The Hockey Writers are covering the Blackhawks, the AHL, writing the daily “Today in Hockey History” column, serving as a copy editor, and appearing and hosting multiple YouTube shows, including Blackhawks Banter.
 He is credentialed with the Chicago Wolves, Rockford IceHogs, and Milwaukee Admirals, while also being a regional scout for the NAHL.
 And, just because his plate isn’t full enough, Greg hosts trivia in the Chicago area two nights a week.
 For interview requests or to provide topic suggestions, follow Greg on Twitter and reach out.